 Sticky Garlic Noodles with Tofu Recipe (Vegan)

 Vegan Butter Tofu Recipe (High Protein, Dairy Free)

 Get the Same Ingredients to Make Tofu Crispy!

 As always, if you make this vegan and dairy free crispy cornstarch tofu recipe be sure to leave me a comment, rate this recipe, and tag me @theherbeevore on Instagram so I can feature you.
 I love seeing all your photos of my recipe recreations!

 Let’s keep in touch – make sure to sign up for my newsletter to get fresh recipes weekly.
 And don’t forget to follow over on Pinterest, Instagram , & Twitter– I’d love to connect with you there!

 - 1 (16 ounce) package package of extra firm tofu drained and pressed

 - Pinch Himalayan sea salt To taste

-- Cover a large baking sheet with wax paper, and spread 1 tbsp of oil on the surface of the wax paper.
+- Cover a large baking sheet with parchment paper, and spread 1 tbsp of oil on the surface of the parchment paper.
 Place the tofu on the baking sheet, spacing the pieces to they don’t touch.